bloxlab/BarcodeScannerWP8/README.md

 The plugin uses the native library [ZXing.Net](http://zxingnet.codeplex.com/) to decode the barcodes.

-The look and feel of the barcode scanner view is consistent with the PhoneGap build [Android/iOS barcode scanner plugin](https://github.com/phonegap-build/BarcodeScanner/tree/9270025f71891b2f46a38b7bc3d1223b4955dce2)
+The look and feel of the barcode scanner view is consistent with the PhoneGap Build [Android/iOS barcode scanner plugin](https://github.com/phonegap-build/BarcodeScanner/tree/9270025f71891b2f46a38b7bc3d1223b4955dce2)

 Licence
 =======